Jimdo/dockerlogstream/README.md

 # Jimdo / dockerlogstream

 This project is a spike to replace the flaky logspout container.
 The daemon can be compiled statically and then run on every ECS cluster machine to fetch logs from every running Docker container.
-The logs afterwards get streamed to PaperTrail using TCP connections.
+The logs afterwards get streamed to PaperTrail, Loggly or other services capable of receiving TCP plaintext syslog messages using TCP connections.

 ## Usage